Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Discussion

 \section{Discussion}

+We have shown how an adaptation function can be introduced into our allagmatic method and how a difference can be made between two types of operations: update function and adaptation function.
+Adaptation as we understand it, was defined meta-theoretically with the help of concepts by the philosophy of organism of Whitehead.
+Furthermore, these philosophical definitions are compatible with definitions of adaptation and control by Wiener and Ashby.
+Adaptation is the perpetual change of a system's update rules in order to attain a certain end or goal.
+In this sense, adaptation is linked to control and we have shown that control is executed in our allagmatic method within the adaptation function operating on the update function.

-The additional value of the introduction of adaptation as adaptation function in our allagmatic method is, as we already highlighted, important because it gives a processual definition of adaptation that better fits to the computational aspect of evolutionary computation.
-Adaptation is not a concept operating on completed individuals or societies but it evolves with the emergence of nexūs and their possible individuation process.
+The additional value of the introduction of adaptation as adaptation function in our allagmatic method is important because it gives a processual description of adaptation.
 This is important because it shows that adaptation is not outside of the system.
 It is an integrative feature of systems themselves.
-Adaptation is thus not an obscure and single concept, but a concept part of a whole system, playing a specific role in the creation of societies, i.e. individuals.
+Adaptation is thus not an obscure concept, but a concept that is part of a whole system, playing a specific role in the creation of societies and nex\={u}s.
+The allagmatic method is thus in line with the goal of Whitehead's metaphysics that provides generic notions which add lucidity and clarity to the apprehension of (in this case) computer models.

+All in all, the allagmatic method and its description of adaptation is compatible with standard methods in evolutionary computation \cite{Holland.1992,Baeck.2000,Rechenberg.2000}, artificial intelligence \cite{Russel.2010}, and complex systems research \cite{Thurner.2018,Holland.2012,Mitchell.2009,Kauffman.1993} in general.
+Adaptation operates on the update function and calculates a loss, error, or fitness.
+The implementation of the concept of adaptation is thus not a specificity of the allagmatic method.
+Its specificity in the allagmatic method lies in the possibility of interpretation and thus understanding.

+By means of our further developed system metamodel, the processual emergence of nex\={u}s and societies through the different regimes, which as we have shown, are completely compatible with object-oriented programming and template meta-programming, can be followed meticulously with the allagmatic method.
+The method gives guidance for the creation of a complete model with functions, parametrisation, etc. This in turn also gives a better understanding of systems, because specific behaviour and emergent structures can be traced back to meta-theoretical concepts implemented in object-orientated code.
+The allagmatic method provides an overview because it is a complete framework relating all concepts one to another.